coolq4s/server-lnx/automation-scripts/boot/ReadMe.md

     ```
 3. Add  this code in opened file <br>
     ## ⚠️  Attention : <br>
-    If your ethernet speed is 100Mbps existing command.
+    If your ethernet speed is 100Mbps use existing command.
 If speed is 1Gbps use `1000` instead of `100` in this line `ExecStart=/sbin/ethtool -s eth0 speed [100 or 1000]duplex full`
     <br>
     <br>